walliDprotocol/Celo-Demo-/README.md

 > The demo website is currently using a default config created by WalliD team.
 You can create try different config parameters in this repo.

 1. Launch demo website [here](https://wallid-demo-celo.herokuapp.com/?configId=64775dbe48818915e2a8bda3) that simulates a Celo dApp using WalliD verification tool.
-2. Click `WalliD connector`to launch WalliD verification Modal.
+2. Click `WalliD connector`to launch WalliD verification iframe.
 3. Select one of the data sources available.
 4. Complete the verification process for each data source selected.

 ## Launch Verification modal in your development environment

-> You can also integrate and launch the verification modal in your own environment to create customized verification flows.
+> You can also integrate and launch the verification iframe in your own environment to create customized verification flows.

 ### Build and deploy